 Steve Nickerson, Warner Home Video’s market management senior VP, said the survey was commissioned to get an accurate-as-possible assessment of player sales volumes in one to two years, and to find out consumer sentiment about the different formats.

-The Ipsos survey showed 47 percent of respondents supported HD DVD compared to 30 percent for Blu-ray, assuming all movies would be available in both formats or players would play both formats.
-Player features and benefits were shown being very similar.
+The Ipsos survey showed 47 percent of respondents supported HD DVD compared to 30 percent for Blu-ray, assuming full support from all content providers.
+Consumers were also told that functions and benefits of each format weighed almost equally.

 Nickerson suggested the combination of “HD” and “DVD” in the format name influenced the DVD-familiar respondents.